 The Big Butterfly Count is a nationwide survey aimed at helping assess the health of our environment, and the largest butterfly survey in the world.

 It was launched in 2010 and an impressive 10,000 people took part, counting 210,000 butterflies and day-flying moths across the nation.
-Over 113,500 people took part in 2019, counting nearly 1.6 million individual butterflies and day-flying moths across the UK (see the 2019 results).
-This year’s Big Butterfly Count is taking place from Friday 17 July to Sunday 9 August 2020.
+Over 111,500 people took part in 2020, counting over 1.4 million individual butterflies and day-flying moths across the UK (see the 2020 results).
+This year’s Big Butterfly Count is taking place from Friday 16 July to Sunday 8 August 2020.

 Butterflies react very quickly to change in their environment which makes them excellent biodiversity indicators.
 Butterfly declines are an early warning for other wildlife losses.
 That’s why counting butterflies can be described as taking the pulse of nature.
 The count will also assist in identifying trends in species that will help to plan how to protect butterflies from extinction, as well as understand the effect of climate change on wildlife.